 Alison’s training allows her to draw on a number of modes of treatment.
 She is trained in a variety of different therapies including Cognitive Behavioural Therapy (CBT), Interpersonal Therapy, Schema Therapy, Solution-Focused Therapy, DBT-informed therapy and Eye Movement Desensitisation and Reprocessing (EMDR), and can therefore provide an integrated approach that is tailored to your needs.

 Sara’s training is in Cognitive Behavioural Therapy (CBT) and she likes to use and incorporate techniques from a range of other therapeutic modalities in order to suit each individual.

-Megan, Amy and Emma use evidence-based cognitive and behavioural therapies to help individuals understand and change problematic thinking patterns and behaviours.
+Megan, Amy, Emma and Sarah use evidence-based cognitive and behavioural therapies to help individuals understand and change problematic thinking patterns and behaviours.